QAStudio-Dev/studio/docs/TOTP_KEY_ROTATION.md

 The script will:

 1. Find all authenticator tokens
-2. Decrypt each with the old key
+2. Decrypt each with their current version (v1/CBC or v2/GCM)
-3. Re-encrypt with the new key
+3. Re-encrypt with the current version (v2/GCM with authentication)
 4. Update the database
 5. Report success/failure for each token

+**Note**: This script automatically upgrades all tokens to the latest encryption algorithm (GCM) regardless of whether you're rotating keys.
+This improves security by adding authentication tags to all stored secrets.

 ### Step 6: Verify Rotation